Best Practices for Choosing a Managed Services Provider

 Does the MSP offer all of their services in-house, or do they also partner with other firms?
 Do they have an “à la carte” business model that lets you pick and choose products, or do they have a single default offering for all clients?

 If the MSP does have a standard offering, what is included in it?
-What’s not included and will cost extra?
+What’s not included and will it cost extra?
 Finding an MSP that offers everything you need in a single bundle can vastly simplify and streamline the vetting process.

 2. What level of transparency, communication, and customer service do you offer?